 Wade startled.
 He hadn’t considered that.
 “How so?
 How would that help anyone?”

 Tobias leaned back in his chair, spreading his hands out as if it was all beyond him.
-“All I know is that railroad is going to make someone very rich.
+“All I know is that the railroad is going to make someone very rich.
 Either the person who owns the land when Union Pacific buys it, or the company who comes in after them.”

 Huh.
 Wade turned over this new piece of information.
 Interesting.
+Silas Laramie said he was protecting his investments when I saw him, and the ledgers suggested Silas was making an awful lot of money out of Union Pacific, every month.
+And the railway has had an awful lot of accidents recently, hadn’t it?
+Without filling any safety reports…

+Who was the one man getting rich off of all of this?

+Silas Laramie.

+If the railway went under, if the workers walked out because of all of these accidents...then Silas would still own all the land.
+He could resell to the next rail company, and make double, couldn’t he?

+Tobias Cain cleared his throat, bringing Wade’s attention back to the moment.
 “I just wanted to introduce myself, Mr. Nash, because as I say, your father’s name held some weight once.
 You take care of yourself out there.
-Cheyenne doesn’t need any more bad news coming from that railroad,” the Sheriff said, standing up.
+Cheyenne doesn’t need any more bad news coming from that railroad,” the sheriff said, standing up.
 There was a note of threat to the man’s voice, and Wade wondered if he was being warned off.

-Was the Sheriff trying to protect his town from the railroad?
+Was the sheriff trying to protect his town from the railroad?
 Wade wondered.

-“Oh, don’t worry Sheriff,” Wade said.
+“Oh, don’t worry, Sheriff,” Wade said.
 “If there is any trouble at the railroad, I intend to put a stop to it.”

 Now all he had to do was to fulfill on his promise.